 More enterprises will begin their machine learning journey over the next 18 months than any other time in history.
-The smarter ones will create competitive separation for their enterprise by getting started with machine learning now while still learning from other's mistakes.
-Resisting the urge to expect too much too fast will pay-off handsomely - as was the case with Goldcorp - while machine learning quietly takes hold beneath a cacophony of AI marketing speak.
+The smarter ones will create competitive separation for their enterprise by getting started with machine learning now while still learning from others' mistakes.
+Resisting the urge to expect too much too fast will pay off handsomely - as was the case with Goldcorp - while machine learning quietly takes hold beneath a cacophony of AI marketing speak.

 Some of the gloomier predictions will end on a higher note: machine learning will automate some human jobs out of the equation, but those jobs will be replaced with higher-value, more stimulating work.
 Retail and sales jobs are primed for machine learning implementation and automation.
 We will see robots in hospitals delivering medicines, materials, and meals.
 Self-driving cars will rule the highways in the next few years.
-In fact, we will see autonomous trucks, tractors, taxis, forklifts, and cargo handlers etc.
+In fact, we will see autonomous trucks, tractors, taxis, forklifts, cargo handlers, etc.

 Automation of such large parts of our workforce is going to require that our governments come together in a very bipartisan way to avoid economic strive, but on the positive side, the world will see a tidal wave of creativity and innovation like never before due to the freeing of creative thought afforded by machine learning-based automation.

-Machine Learning will become so powerful in the future that it will shape culture by driving us to make better decisions and providing us a more profound vision for the pursuit of happiness and showing you the outcomes, explanations or evidence that you might be missing in topics both big and small.
+Machine Learning will become so powerful in the future that it will shape culture by driving us to make better decisions and providing us a more profound vision for the pursuit of happiness and showing you the outcomes, explanations, or evidence that you might be missing in topics both big and small.
 And it will not only show you those missing elements but will also support you in weighing and making sense of them.